Learn about Equine Influenza, a contagious respiratory virus similar to the human Flu.

 Equine Flu can be spread between horses, ponies and donkeys.
 It takes one to five days before an infected animal starts to show symptoms.

-What are the symptoms?
+What are the symptoms of Equine Influenza?

 - Clear, watery nasal discharge that may become thick and yellow or green

-- Filling of the lower limbs.
+- Swelling of the lower limbs.

 When should I vaccinate my donkey against Equine Influenza?

 Your vet will advise you on when to give the initial course and will help you with booking in boosters.

 Foals can start the primary course at around six months of age or, in certain circumstances, from four months.

 Flu and Tetanus vaccinations are available as a combined product, so your vet may be able to give your donkey one injection to cover both diseases.